 Palffy Palace, Bratislava City Gallery (map)

-Kurt Stallaert (1969) is a Belgium based contemporary artist and art director.
-As a fashion and advertising photographer he developed a very personal style through impactful images that inspired many brands around the world.
+Kurt Stallaert is a Belgium-based art director and contemporary artist.
+As a fashion and advertising photographer he developed a personal style with impactful images that inspired many brands around the world.
 His continuous search for authentic and strong imagery in his professional work naturally led him to venture into artistic photography where he most recently discovered a love for video and film.

 In 2008 Kurt surprised the Belgian art scene with Bodybuilders' World (2007-2012), a remarkable photo series of appealing images that seduce and threaten at the same time: muscled men, women and children in an imaginary world.
 For this series Kurt travelled around the globe, not only to find potential bodybuilders, but also to capture the best and most authentic settings.
 His first collection of photographs was realized in Brussels and Prague.
 It was then, in 2010, that Kurt travelled to Africa to continue working on the series with African bodybuilders.
 Bodybuilders' World was quickly picked up amongst galleries, online art magazines, private collectors, and museums in Belgium and abroad.
 Later in 2010, a selection of his bodybuilders work was exhibited in The Weight Body at the renowned Museum Dr. Guislain in Ghent and the famous Ghent Art Fair.
 More exhibitions and shows followed soon after.